otayfuroglu/deepQM/README.md

 ### b) Including solvent effects

 In order to account for solvation terms, we need another MD simulation of free ligand in water (LS simulation) in addition to Protein+ligand+water (PLS) simulation.
-We will find the binding energy in two steps.
+We will find the binding energy in three steps.

-#### i) LS simulation
+#### step-1) LS simulation for LSinLS

-This part is already discussed in [LS simulation](https://github.com/otayfuroglu/deepQM#tutorial-1-ligand-solvation-free-energy-from-ligandwater-ls-simulations)
+This part is already discussed in [LS simulation](https://github.com/otayfuroglu/deepQM#tutorial-1-ligand-solvation-free-energy-from-ligandwater-ls-simulations).
+Obtained result, which we call LSinLS from [this script](tests/LS/run_deepQM.sh) will be used in step-3.

-#### ii) PLS simulation
+#### step-2) PLS simulation for LSinPLS

-coming soon
+Ideally, after running PLS simulaions, you can calculate L-surr by creating groups of L vs PS from the PLS simulations.
+Equivalently, you can use L vs P and L vs S. You will need to run the script twice for the P-L and L-S interactions by creating corresponding index groups.
+The second way requires less memory use in the computations, so we will go with this one.
+Having all waters in the index groups is still too costly in particular for DFTD3 calculations.
+Here we will use reduced systems (considering only 4A waters around the PL complex) but if the RAM of your GPU/CPU allows you can use all waters.

+In the first run, you will still run the same script discussed in [LS simulation](https://github.com/otayfuroglu/deepQM#tutorial-1-ligand-solvation-free-energy-from-ligandwater-ls-simulations)